hustzp/AF-detection/README.md

 Figure 1.
 Architecture of the one-dimensional UNET combined with LSTM.

 Input of the model: shape = (N, 90, 1).
 The input tensor should contain the 90 points of the RR interval sample.
 90 RR interval samples were extracted from the test data.
 All RR intervals are represented at the scale 1 s, therefore, if the input data are in ms it should be divided by 1000 before feeding it to the neural network model.
 Output of the model: shape = (N, 90).
-The output contains the probability whether each RR interval is atrial fibrillation.
+The output contains the probability of each RR interval to be atrial fibrillation.

 Test data
 /data contains testing data of four public datasets that are used in this paper, including AFDB, MITDB, NSRDB, NSRRRIDB.
 The python package wfdb can be used to read and process the datasets and obtain the data of ECG signals.
 The files in AFDB and NSRDB are larger than 25 MB and cannot be uploaded to this website.
 You can go to the websites below to download the two datasets.